Ecwid/ecwid-api-docs/includes/_orders.md

 --------- | -----------| -----------
 name |  string | Option name
 type |  string | Option type.
 One of: <ul><li>`CHOICE` (dropdown or radio button)</li><li>`CHOICES` (checkboxes)</li><li>`TEXT` (text input and text area)</li><li>`DATE` (date/time)</li><li>`FILES` (upload file option)</li></ul>
-value | string | Selected/entered value
-valuesArray | Array | Product option values selected by customer.
-Will return more than 1 value if option type is `CHOICES` files | Array\<*OrderItemOptionFile*\> | Attached files (if the option type is `FILES`)
+value | string | Selected/entered value(s) by customer.
+Used to get all values of a product option separated by comma in a single string valuesArray | Array | Selected/entered value(s) by customer.
+Used to get a specific value of a product option as an element of array, if option type is `CHOICES` files | Array\<*OrderItemOptionFile*\> | Attached files (if the option type is `FILES`)

 #### OrderItemOptionFile